Strategic sourcing

 In the services industry, strategic sourcing refers to a service solution, sometimes called a strategic partnership, which is specifically customized to meet the client's individual needs.
 In a production environment, it is often considered one component of supply chain management.
 Modern supply chain management professionals have placed emphasis on defining the distinct differences between strategic sourcing and procurement.
 Procurement operations support tactical day-to-day transactions such as issuing purchase orders to suppliers, whereas strategic sourcing represents to strategic planning, supplier development, contract negotiation, supply chain infrastructure, and outsourcing models.

+Use of the term

 The term "strategic sourcing" was popularized through work with a variety of blue chip companies by a number of consulting firms in the late 1980s and early to mid 1990s.
 This methodology has become the norm for procurement departments in large, sophisticated companies such as Fortune 500 companies.

+A United States federal memorandum issued in 2005 emphasised the collaborative and structured nature of strategic sourcing for government departments, defining the process as one of "critically analyzing an organisation's spending and using this information to make business decisions about acquiring commodities and services more effectively and efficiently".
+The memorandum saw each agency's chief acquisition officer, chief financial officer and chief information officer as central to this collaborative process, and anticipated that by 1 October 2015 each agency would identify at least three commodities which "could be purchased more effectively and efficiently through the application of strategic sourcing".

 Steps

 The key steps in a continuous strategic sourcing process were defined by Japanese writer Toshihiro Nishiguchi in 1994 as: